What to Know About Your Care Team

 How Do I Know Who I Should Have on My Team?

 - Family physicians, nurse practitioners and internists: Your primary care doctor or nurse practitioners may have been the first to suspect or find the cancer.
 While your cancer care will be coordinated by an oncologist, many people continue to see their primary care doctor for non-cancer related health problems or to stay in touch with a doctor you may have known for a long time.
-Having your primary care physician as a part of the larger cancer care team will allow your doctors and nurses to better coordinate your care.1 “The nurse practitioner at the oncology clinic is the person who I am in touch with on a weekly basis if I have any questions, if I need any refills, if I'm having a symptom that I didn't have before, something that I'm not sure about,” said Annette.
+Having your primary care physician as a part of the larger cancer care team will allow your doctors and nurses to better coordinate your care.1

 - Oncologists: These specialists focus on treating cancer.
 There are three main types of oncologists:

 - Medical oncologists treat cancer by using drugs, including chemotherapy or immunotherapies, which can sometimes be targeted.
-There is a possibility a medical oncologist may refer a patient to other specialists for treatment, depending on their diagnosis.1 “My oncologist is constantly looking at ways to treat small cell lung cancer and new things that come up,” said Kim, who lived with SCLC for five years.
+There is a possibility a medical oncologist may refer a patient to other specialists for treatment, depending on their diagnosis.1

 - Radiation oncologists will use different types of radiation therapy to treat cancer.1